mebobby2/scikitflow/README.md

 2. ```from housing import *```
 3. ```fetch_housing_data()```

+4. If the file you're loading is just a python script without any functions, ```from housing import *``` will run it, and you can access variables set up by the script in side the REPL

 To run a script from CLI
 1. cd into script folder (so all the relative paths, if any, the script uses will work)
 2. ```python3 run.py```